Nauert Withdraws Nomination for US Envoy to UN, Trump to Announce New Candidate

 "Today Heather Nauert withdrew herself from consideration for the nomination of U.S. Ambassador to the United Nations.
 The President [Donald Trump] will make an announcement with respect to a nominee for U.S. Ambassador to the United Nations soon", the statement says.

-"The past two months have been grueling for my family and therefore it is in the best interest of my family that I withdraw my name from consideration", Nauert said in a statement issued by the State Department on Saturday, cited by Reuters.
+"The past two months have been grueling for my family and therefore it is in the best interest of my family that I withdraw my name from consideration", Nauert said in a statement issued by the State Department on Saturday.

 Heather Nauert withdraws herself from consideration for UN Ambassador: pic.twitter.com/Sab9ppQJgt— Meridith McGraw (@meridithmcgraw) February 17, 2019